 In many cases, the Check Engine Light comes on because of a faulty camshaft adjuster solenoid.
-Engine issues aren’t easy to fix or inexpensive with the Mercedes lineup.
+Engine issues with the Mercedes lineup aren’t easy to fix, and they aren’t inexepensive, either.

-Most cars will rust with enough time, but there are many years of the Mercedes lineup that rusted prematurely.
-In most cases, the rust was first seen in the front bumpers, behind the license plate and by the fenders.
+Most cars will rust given enough time, but there are many years of the Mercedes lineup that rusted prematurely.
+In most cases, the rust was first seen in the front bumpers, behind the license plate, and by the fenders.

 Mercedes used lighter steel for some of the car models.
 It also shifted its paint composition, which might have led to the problems.

 This E Class model is considered one of the most luxurious ever created.
 The four-door sedan offers a sporty feel and superior performance.